jspecify/jspecify/docs/user-guide.md

 ## Types and nullness

-Each reference can have one of three possible properties regarding nullness:
+Each reference expression in a program can have one of two possible properties regarding nullness:

+1. The expression can evaluate to null on a correct execution of the program.
+2. The expression never evaluates to null on a correct execution of the program.

+For a given reference `x`, if `x` can be null then `x.getClass()` might produce a NullPointerException.
+If `x` can't be null, `x.getClass()` can never produce a NullPointerException.

+JSpecify annotations are type annotations.
+For any type use in a program, there are three possibilities:

-1. JSpecify annotations indicate that it can be null.
+1. JSpecify annotations indicate that the type includes null.
+An expression of that type can evaluate to null.
+(Throughout, specifications refer to correct executions of the program.)
-2. JSpecify annotations indicate that it can't be null.
+2. JSpecify annotations indicate that the type does not include null.
+An expression of that type cannot evaluate to null.
 3. JSpecify annotations don't indicate whether it can be null.

-For a given reference `x`, if `x` can be null then `x.getClass()` is unsafe because it could produce a NullPointerException.
-If `x` can't be null, `x.getClass()` can never produce a NullPointerException.
-If JSpecify annotations haven't said whether `x` can be null or not, we don't know whether `x.getClass()` is safe (at least as far as JSpecify is concerned).

 There are two JSpecify annotations that indicate these properties:
-* `@Nullable` applied to a type means a reference of that type that can be null.
+* `@Nullable` applied to a type means the type includes the null value.
-* `@NullMarked` applied to a module, package, or class means that a reference in that scope can't be null unless its type is explicitly marked `@Nullable`.
+* `@NullMarked` applied to a module, package, or class means that a type use in that scope does not include null unless its type is explicitly marked `@Nullable`.
 (Below we will see that there are some exceptions to this for [local variables](#local-variables) and [type variables](#defining-generics).)

-The notion of "can't be null" should really be read with a footnote that says "if all the code in question is `@NullMarked`".
-For example, if you have some code that is not `@NullMarked` and that calls a `@NullMarked` method, then tools might allow it to pass a possibly-null value to a method that is expecting a "can't be null" parameter.

 ## `@Nullable`